 Elements of effective practice

-Throughout the literature, there is a strong focus on specific treatment and intervention which assumes that all offenders will participate in programs, will be aided by programs or that these in and of themselves, will achieve a positive outcome (Atkinson 2004).
+Throughout the literature, there is a strong focus on specific treatment and intervention which assumes that all offenders will participate in programs, will be aided by programs, or that these in and of themselves, will achieve a positive outcome (Atkinson 2004).
 Under models using the RNR approach to rehabilitation, risk assessment scores will lead to tiered resource allocation and intervention levels applied as:

 1. Sentence administration for low-risk offenders (including supervision and monitoring).